Alibaba is picking up 33% of Ant Financial, its fintech affiliate that’s valued at over $60B

 Ant and Alibaba have long collaborated together — including joint participation in investments such as Paytm in India — and this new allocation of shares is another hint that Ant may be in line to go public soon.
 Ant had been tipped to list last year, but it instead opted to take on $3 billion in debt financing to bankroll a series of expansions that set up financial services products in Southeast Asia, Japan, Korea and beyond.
 A move into the U.S. fell apart, however, when it was unable to secure governmental approval for a proposed $1.2 billion acquisition of cross-border payment provider MoneyGram.

-If Alibaba is to go public soon, it may just list in Hong Kong.
-Alibaba President Jack Ma recently said the company would consider listing some of its numerous affiliates in the city-state and Ant may be near the top of the list.
+If Ant is to go public soon, it may just list in Hong Kong.
+Alibaba Chairman Jack Ma recently said the company would consider listing some of its numerous affiliates in the city-state and Ant may be near the top of the list.

 “Ant has no specific listing plans or timetable for an IPO,” a spokesperson told TechCrunch.